 Optional Garnishes &For Serving: Jalapeno, Cotija, Pico de Gallo, Cilantro, Pita Chips

 - OPTIONAL IF USING DRIED CHICKPEAS.
-Cook the Chickpeas: (*Do Not Soak) Place the dried chickpeas in a slow cooker.
+Cook the Chickpeas: (*Do Not Soak) Place 1 1/2 cups of dried chickpeas in a slow cooker.
 Add 32 ounces of water* (or vegetable stock), ½ onion, and 1 teaspoon of salt.
 Cover slow cooker and cook on high for 3 hours.
 Drain, reserving 1 cup of the cooking liquid.
 Discard onion.

 - (OPTIONAL IF USING DRIED CHICKPEAS) Transfer the chickpeas to a large clean kitchen towel of paper towels, and dry, massaging the chickpeas gently to remove their skin.

 - Transfer chickpeas to the bowl of a food processor.
 Add cloves of garlic, cilantro, roasted red pepper, and 1 tablespoon of chickpea liquid.
 Process until chickpeas resemble wet sand, about 2 minutes, stopping to scrape down the sides of bowl as needed.

 - Add the remaining hummus ingredients except olive oil.
 Process to combine, about 1 minute, again stopping to scrape down the sides of bowl as needed.
 With processor running, slowly stream in the olive oil.
 Slowly stream in chickpea cooking liquid, 1 tablespoon at a time, until desired consistency is achieved.*

 - To Serve: Transfer the hummus to a serving bowl, drizzle with a bit of extra virgin olive oil if desired, and top with desired garnishes.
 Serve with pita chips and enjoy!